 Warwickshire and Worcestershire Museum

-isolation and social exclusion and to provide access to museum
+social exclusion and to provide access to museum services for a

-services for a variety of audiences.
-These include visits to
+variety of audiences.
+These include visits to schools,

-hospitals, town centres, festivals and shows as well as a range of
+town centres, festivals and shows as well as a range of other

 In 2010 the project was awarded the